pcapriotti/optparse-applicative/README.md

 home with optparse-applicative.

 If not, don't worry!
-All you really need to learn are a few basic parsers, how to compose them as instances of `Applicative` and `Alternative`.
+All you really need to learn are a few basic parsers, and how to compose them as instances of `Applicative` and `Alternative`.

 ## Quick Start